7 Promising Amnesia Romance Books

 3. Repeat (Larsen Bros)

-I loved that the story’s emphasis wasn’t on her gaining back her memories ever.
+I loved that the story’s emphasis wasn’t ever on her gaining back her memories.
 It was more of coming to terms and realizing that she had changed slowly.
 The story, plot, characters, and writing have a unique style with mystery.
 So, I recommend reading and listening to the audiobook, which is around 7 hours long.
 I picked both hardcover and paperback.
 The hardcover is not good for paper quality and font size, but the paperback is perfect for font, color, cover, binding, and paper quality.

 Repeat